 Profile of a Discipled Student (PODS) is an effective tool for discipling international students.
 It gives you a solid framework of topics and readings from the Bible.
 It allows freedom to choose how you discuss and pass on topics.
 Use the included discussion format or use other resources you’ve found which work well with international students.

 Today, right here in the United States, you can help build a powerful missionary force by discipling Chinese students on a campus near you.
 However, there are many cultural considerations affecting the spiritual faithfulness of our disciples.
 Reaching Across Cultures: Discipleship gives a great overview of the challenges to the walk and witness of Chinese students:

 This special edition of Reaching Across Cultures spells out five reasons why Chinese are strategically important.
 They are: 1.
 Numerous 2.
 Prestigious 3.
 Estranged 4.
 Intrigued and 5.
 Strategic.
 Included are incredible insights for reaching out to the people of this important culture.

 If you’re discipling a Muslim-background believer, God has given you an awesome privilege.
 While every new believer is precious and someone over whom the angels rejoice in heaven, it can also be a difficult journey.
 Reaching Across Cultures: Discipleship version for Muslim background believers is full of helpful insights about the road a new believer must travel and ways you can help them on ther journey.

 SOUTH ASIAN STUDENTS

-Indian students are the second largest international student group in the U.S. What if students from many of its diverse communities became multiplying Christians who could reach out to their family and friends in culturally appropriate ways?
+Indian students are the second largest international student group in the U.S. What if students from many of its diverse communities became disciples who could reach out to their family and friends in culturally appropriate ways?
 This edition of Reaching Across Cultures: Discipleship gives you an overview of the cultural considerations needed for effective discipleship among this diverse and colorful culture.